valheim-server-help/valheim-server-help.github.io/serverTroubleshootingLAN.md

 If the external player gets a 'not playing on any game server' error message, they should press the Refresh button.

-If when trying to join the game, the external player gets a 'Disconnected' message when they try to connect, have a look at your port forward and firewall rules, and if you can't find a solution, try asking for help in the [the Discord].
+If when trying to join the game, the external player gets a 'Disconnected' message when they try to connect, have a look at your port forward and firewall rules, and if you can't find a solution, try asking for help in [the Discord].